kolkhis/tech-notes/linux/tools/systemd.md

 WantedBy=graphical.target
 ```

-* `[Unit]`: This section contains directives about when and how this service should start,
-  and if it should wait for other services.
-    - `Description=`: A short description of the service
-    - `After=network-online.target`: Wait until the network is up.
-    - `Wants=network-online.target`: Try to bring the network up if it's not.
-* `[Service]`: This is the main configuration section for how the service runs.
-    - `Environment=DISPLAY=:0`: Required so Firefox knows to use the Pi's display.

 ### Service File Section Entries

 - The `[Unit]` section has some common directives:
     - `Description=`: A short description of the service